Articles

 3. Human error

 We all know the saying that to err is human.
 The same can be said when it comes to your email list.
 Typos and errors when entering an email are out of your control, so some are bound to slip through the cracks.
-Luckily, there is a way to prevent such email addresses from making it to your list, and we’ll talk about this later.

 4. Outdated subscriber details